Questions? Call or text anytime πŸ“ž 818-446-9627

 Why Specialized Care Matters

 A therapist with Perinatal Mental Health Certification (PMH-C) has advanced training in the unique challenges of pregnancy, postpartum, and reproductive loss.
-They understand the biological components of your experience, the social factors that complicate grief, and evidence-based approaches specifically designed for reproductive trauma.
+They understand the biological side of your experience, the social factors that complicate grief, and the evidence-based approaches designed specifically for reproductive trauma.

-This specialized training makes an enormous difference.
-General therapy platforms may offer well-meaning support, but they often lack the depth of knowledge needed to address the full spectrum of what you're experiencing.
-A PMH-C certified therapist can help you navigate not just the emotional aspects of loss, but also the physical recovery, relationship impacts, and complex decisions about future pregnancies.
+This matters.
+General therapy may offer well-meaning support, but it often lacks the depth of knowledge needed to address everything you're going through.
+A PMH-C certified therapist can help with the emotional aspects of loss, the physical recovery, the impact on your relationship, and the complex decisions about future pregnancies.

-Phoenix Health's therapists bring this specialized expertise directly to you through secure online sessions.
+Phoenix Health's therapists bring this specialized expertise to you through secure online sessions.
 You don't have to explain the basics of what you're going through or educate your therapist about chemical pregnancy.
-They already understand, and they're equipped with specific tools to help you heal.
+They already understand, and they have specific tools to help you heal.

 Moving Through, Not Past

-You might find yourself triggered by pregnancy announcements, baby showers, or even commercials with babies.
-You might feel angry at your body, at the unfairness, at well-meaning people who don't understand.
+You might find yourself triggered by pregnancy announcements, baby showers, or commercials with babies.
+You might feel angry at your body, at the unfairness, or at people who minimize what happened.
 All of these feelings are valid parts of processing this loss.

-If you're reading this in the quiet hours when grief feels heaviest, know that thousands of others have sat where you're sitting.
-They've felt the same confusion about whether their loss "counts."
+If you're reading this in the quiet hours when grief feels heaviest, know that thousands of others have been exactly where you are.
+They've felt the same confusion about whether their loss counts.
 They've experienced the same isolation when the world moved on as if nothing happened.
-They've questioned their own reactions and wondered if they were overreacting to something so early.
+They've questioned whether they were overreacting to something so early.

 And they've found their way through β€” not past, but through β€” to places where the loss becomes part of their story without defining their entire story.